- Optimizely Web Experimentation

 Focus on stories and insights

-To get the most out of your report, fill it with it with meaningful insights and data that has a story to tell about your visitors.
-An intelligence review should feed your team's creative process; use it to bridge the gap between enriched events export data and a well-designed hypothesis.
+To get the most out of your report, fill it with meaningful insights and data with a story to tell about your visitors.
+An intelligence review should feed your team's creative process; use it to bridge the gap between experimentation events export data and a well-designed hypothesis.

 Use takeaways, summaries, and quick insights to tell stories about your customers' desires, optimization opportunities, and competitive advantages.
 Leave out metrics that are more useful for performance reports about KPIs and revenue; for purposes of ideation, this information can be a distraction.